canvas-medical/documentation/collections/_documentation/medication-history.md

 ## How to request and view Medication History

 There are two ways to request medical history:
 - **Manual Requests**: Through the patient’s profile in the Admin section.
 Navigate to `Admin > Patients` and click “Medication history” next to a patient’s name.
+Only users that have a valid provider NPI associated with their profile can make a request.
 - **Automatic Requests**: A scheduled task runs every 10 minutes to check for patients needing a daily medication history request.
 Requests are sent if not already made that calendar day.

 Making requests causes the following series of events to occur:
 - **Request Sent**: A `MedicationHistoryRequest` is sent to Surescripts for a patient.
 - **Response Received**: Surescripts returns a `MedicationHistoryResponse` which contains medication fill data or a denial notice.

 Every time a request is made, it comes from a specific provider.
 When making a request in the UI, the active user is the requester.
-When making nightly automatic requests, theres is some logic to be aware of.
-First the systme looks for the staff member with the care team role defined in the config `MEDICATION_HISTORY_DAILY_REQUESTS_STAFF_ROLE` for each patient.
+When making nightly automatic requests, there is some logic to be aware of.
+First the system looks for the staff member with the care team role defined in the config `MEDICATION_HISTORY_DAILY_REQUESTS_STAFF_ROLE` for each patient.
 If there is no staff member with that care team role, then it falls back to the staff defined in `MEDICATION_HISTORY_DAILY_REQUESTS_DEFAULT_STAFF_USERNAME`.
 If neither of these is filled out there is no provider to request under and so no requests will go out.

 After a response has been received, Medication History can be consumed in two ways:
 - **User interface**: First, it can be viewed in the user interface in the admin section as mentioned above (`Admin > Patients` and click “Medication history” next to a patient’s name).